 | Yorkshire Building Society | 85 years from the date of completion of the mortgage.
 Please ensure that you explain the implications of a short term lease to the borrower. |

-An example of a Freehold Enfranchisement matter before the tribunal for a Purley residence is The Woodlands 95 Purley Park Road in April 2009.
+An example of a Freehold Enfranchisement decision for a Purley premises is The Woodlands 95 Purley Park Road in April 2009.
 The Tribunals own valuation produced the figure of £37,912.
 This case was in relation to 6 flats.
-The unexpired term as at the valuation date was 78.32 years.
+The unexpired term was 78.32 years.